What is Average Contract Value?

 - Scale customer service and success teams to mitigate churn and maintain high service standards for a massive customer base.

-SaaS businesses can be successful at any ACV, from B2C companies like Netflix that reach 200M subscribers with an ACV of under $100, to B2B companies like Crowdstrike, which IPOed in 2019 with 1500 customers and an ACV of more than $167,000.
+Tech businesses can be successful at any ACV, from B2C companies like Netflix that reach 200M subscribers with an ACV of under $100, to tech companies like Crowdstrike, which IPOed in 2019 with 1500 customers and an ACV of more than $167,000.

 But in both cases, ACV played a major role in the strategies these organizations used to acquire customers and achieve sustainable growth.